Custom allowances for travel into Bonaire.

-When a visitor packs for their vacation to Bonaire, normally they also pack personal articles, such as clothing, toiletries, or a camera, phone, or other electronic devices.
+When visitors pack for their vacation to Bonaire, they usually also pack personal articles, such as clothing, toiletries, or a camera, phone, or other electronic devices.
 While on Bonaire, you are using these articles, but when you depart back to your home country, you also take them back with you.
 In this case, you have temporarily imported these articles to the Dutch Caribbean, and the articles are exempt from General Consumption Tax ABB (Algemene Bestedingsbelasting).

 This exemption does not apply to excise articles, such as cigarettes or alcoholic beverages.
 For these items, you must comply with the quantities as noted below.

 When do I have to pay ABB (import tax)?

 Any articles which you will not take back with you when leaving Bonaire are subject to 8% ABB.
 You are exempt from ABB as far as the value of the articles is USD $500.00 or less.
 (See Exemptions for Travellers below.)

 How do I clear customs for the imported items for my vacation?

 Upon arrival in Bonaire, report to Customs that you have articles with you which are not solely for your personal use and for which you cannot claim an exemption from ABB.
 It is mandatory that you report this information, and Customs will request the invoices of the articles and then will calculate the ABB which is due.
 You will pay the tax at Customs and receive a receipt.

 The import of medicines (not intended for your own use), narcotics, and weapons are prohibited.
 Furthermore, articles made from protected animals, plants, and shells are also prohibited.
 If you enter Bonaire with articles that require a special permit from the government, then upon arrival, you must report this immediately to Customs.

 Exemptions for Travelers